Regularized autoregressive modeling and its application to audio signal reconstruction: Introduction

-Fitting a~signal with an AR process possesses a~kind of an inverse problem.
+Fitting a~signal with an AR process possesses a~kind of inverse problem.
 Thus, where appropriate, it has found its use in reconstruction tasks where data are missing or where data are observed in a~degraded form.
 In its simplest form, the AR fitting of a signal can be understood as a~denoiser---the noise is identified with the residual error.
 A~more complicated application example is the time series extrapolation or interpolation of missing segments of audio \cite{Etter1996:Interpolation_AR}.
 In some inverse problems, the prior knowledge about the signal can consist of more than only its AR nature.
 In such advanced cases, however, a~need often arises to regularize or constrain the signal itself or even the AR coefficients.
 Common AR fitting algorithms are not suitable to cope with such augmented situations.

 The contribution of this article is twofold.
 First, it presents general models which, beside common AR assumptions, allow additional regularization terms, and offers related numerical algorithms.
-Second, the theory is validated on an audio declipping \edt{and dequantization} problems, and the proposed approach is moreover compared with the state of the art methods.
+Second, the theory is validated on audio declipping and dequantization problems.